 Firms will be looking to move into a phase of growing revenue by cutting costs and increasing revenues in order to maintain or improve profitability at the same time as consumers are reducing levels of household debt and looking to save and invest their money with good returns.
 Some consumers will be in financial difficulty and may struggle to maintain commitments made during the years before the crisis.

 TCF, with its focus on consumer outcomes, is central to our work in ensuring a fair deal for consumers.
 It underpins the delivery of our statutory consumer protection objective and the future objectives of the FCA.
-We recognise the continuing difficult economic and financial conditions, but we believe that this is when consumers need protection the most and we emphasise that firms must not divert attention away from focus on risks to the fair treatment of customers.
+Whatever the economic and financial conditions may be, firms must put and keep consumers at the heart of their business.
+Firms should not focus on their own risks, where to do so may be to the detriment of customers.

 We expect customers’ interests to be at the heart of how firms do business.
 Customers can expect to get financial services and products that meet their needs from firms that they can trust.
 Meeting customers’ fair and reasonable expectations should be the responsibility of firms, not that of the regulator.